 Your Future in Teaching

 Anyone considering the teaching field needs the right training to get started.
-The online Master of Arts in Education at the University of Findlay equips candidates with the skills required to begin an exciting, impactful career.
-The program offers four distinct areas of emphasis, allowing students to tailor their education to their professional goals.
+The Undergraduate Education Licensures and Post-Baccalaureate Education Licensures at the University of Findlay equip candidates with the skills required to begin an exciting, impactful career.